I was 18 when my father announced he was divorcing my mother. My sister and brother were 13 and 20 respectively.

 A World Turned Upside Down

 Going through the divorce process was an awkward time, not just for my family, but for friends, youth leaders, teachers, and neighbors.
-People knew what was happening, but seemed to keep their distance as if they weren’t quite sure what to say.
+People knew what happened, but seemed to keep their distance as if they didn’t know what to say.

 Just recently I was talking with a childhood friend about my parents’ divorce.
 She said the divorce shocked her so much that she didn’t know what to say – so she never said anything at all.